joelouthan/Theologicus/src/confession-1689/1689-19-4-the-command-of-the-lord-is-radiant.md

 ---

->1 Corinthians 9:8–10 (CSB) Am I saying this from a human perspective?
+>1 Corinthians 9:8–10 Am I saying this from a human perspective?
 Doesn’t the law also say the same thing?
 For it is written in the law of Moses, Do not muzzle an ox while it treads out grain.
 Is God really concerned about oxen?
 Isn’t he really saying it for our sake?
 Yes, this is written for our sake, because he who plows ought to plow in hope, and he who threshes should thresh in hope of sharing the crop.

 The Apostle Paul is clearly saying that the law of Moses is very relevant to us in the church today.
 That the Old Testament, fully Scripture, perfectly inspired and breathed out by the Holy Spirit from the mouth of God, still applies to us today--just not in the way that some theonomists apply it.

 We have these various, different, sundry judacial laws that were used to govern the nation-state of Israel once upon ago.
 God was their Ruler--King, Prophet, and Priest.
 He was their God.
 He was their everything.

->Deuteronomy 7:6–8 (CSB) For you are a holy people belonging to the LORD your God.
+>Deuteronomy 7:6–8 For you are a holy people belonging to the LORD your God.
 The LORD your God has chosen you to be his own possession out of all the peoples on the face of the earth.
 “The LORD was devoted to you and chose you, not because you were more numerous than all peoples, for you were the fewest of all peoples.
 But because the LORD loved you and kept the oath he swore to your ancestors, he brought you out with a strong hand and redeemed you

 God was in directly charge of them.
 He was their Law, King and Judge.
 He did not pick them because they were the biggest nor the best nor the strongest.
 They were picked, starting with Abraham, because they were littlest, weakest, tiniest, and the least.
 They were picked because God loved them.
 He was devoted to them.
 He was their God.